Rejecting the "I know what's best for you" Mindset: a Paradigm Shift

 So many decisions we think are necessary as parents are in actuality fear based: fear of a vague but problematic future, or fear about what current behavior might indicate about our children as adults.
 It’s like we project fear forward, and with that scary, unpredictable and nonexistent adult in mind, we try to direct and control the child in front of us, instead of being responsive and accepting, instead of just loving and connecting.

-The irony is that in pushing for specific positive outcomes, we end up pushing PDA'ers in the opposite direction.
-There is no greater demand than the judgment and expectations of others, so it's worth thinking about how powerful the shift away from judgment and towards accepting behaviors can be.
+It's worth thinking about how powerful the shift away from judgment and towards honoring autonomy can be, and on prioritizing the child's goals for themselves over our "I know what's best and I will make it happen" adult agendas.
 So the question then becomes, "how can we reduce demands by increasing our own acceptance of our child's innate right to self direction?"

-Anytime we are tempted to say “but they need to learn X” or to make blanket statements like “it’s important to eat your vegetables,” we might benefit from reframing all of that through an autonomy focused lens, one where we trust that children will grow and learn best when they are in charge of as many of their own decisions as possible, big and small... and where we focus on listening to them instead of wishing they would listen to us.
+This starts with small things, like stepping back from teaching neurotypical social expectations and norms, and leaning in to modeling instead.
+It also includes stepping back from the idea of "non-negotiables" like "you have to try one bite" and "you have to brush your teeth every day."
+In fact, any time we are tempted to say “but they need to learn X” or to make blanket statements like “it’s important to eat vegetables,” we might benefit from reframing all of that through an autonomy focused lens, one where we trust that our children will grow and learn best when they are in charge of as many of their own decisions as possible, big and small...

-I would also suggest that if you want to set an “eat vegetables every day” goal for yourself, or go to school on time, or strive to be more flexible, if you want to eat with your feet on the floor instead of propped up against the table, and with utensils instead of your hands, if you want to politely greet your friend in expected ways that conform to social norms, well, you should do all those things.
-Model the life you want to live, in all ways.
-But stop and consider when it comes to any behavior that makes you want to say “no” or “stop”: is it really necessary that I make this decision for my child?
-Is it necessary that I enforce anything at all, or express judgment?
-Am I basing my idea of “right choice” on what other people might think, what other people believe to be the right path for a child?
-Am I basing my intervention on fear of what this behavior might turn into, ten or twenty years in the future?
+I would also suggest that if I want to set an “eat vegetables every day” goal for myself, or go to school on time, or strive to be more flexible, if I want to eat with my feet on the floor instead of propped up against the table, or at the table at all, and with utensils instead of my hands, if I want to politely greet a friend or family member in expected ways that conform to social norms, well, I should do all those things.
+Model the life I want to live, in all ways.

 Is it possible to step back and say “yes”?
 Is there any way I can accept this behavior?